Security at qub

 - Per-email limits on magic-link requests (prevents mailbox flooding)

-- Per-device limits on telemetry submission
+- Per-IP limits on telemetry submission

 Limits are counters in our metadata store; exceeding them returns a 429 response with a Retry-After header.